django-cms/django-cms-mgmt/work contribution/work groups.md

 ## How do I join a workgroup?

 Very simple.
-Check out the workgroup list and choose a topic you want to work on by adding your name to the volunteer column.
+Check out [workgroup list](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0) and choose a topic you want to work on by adding your name to the volunteer column.
 Contact Nicolai (nicolai@django-cms.org), our Community Manager, and he will guide you through the process and get you in touch with the workgroup.

 ## I have a conflict with my workgroup.
 What do I do?